Kaempferol

 Kaempferol (3,4′,5,7-tetrahydroxyflavone) is a natural flavonol, a type of flavonoid, found in a variety of plants and plant-derived foods including kale, beans, tea, spinach, and broccoli.
+It is also found in propolis extracts.
 Kaempferol is a yellow crystalline solid with a melting point of 276-278 C. It is slightly soluble in water and highly soluble in hot ethanol, ethers, and DMSO.
 Kaempferol is named for 17th-century German naturalist Engelbert Kaempfer.

 Natural occurrence

 Kaempferol is a secondary metabolite found in many plants, plant-derived foods, and traditional medicines.
 Its flavor is considered bitter.

 In plants and food

 Kaempferol is common in Pteridophyta, Pinophyta, and Angiospermae.
 Within Pteridophyta and Pinophyta, kaempferol has been found in diverse families.
 Kaempferol has also been identified in Dicotyledons and Monocotyledons of Angiosperms.
 The total average intake of flavonols and flavones in a normal diet is estimated as 23 mg/day, to which kaempferol contributes approximately 17%.
 Common foods that contain kaempferol include: apples, grapes, tomatoes, green tea, potatoes, onions, broccoli, Brussels sprouts, squash, cucumbers, lettuce, green beans, peaches, blackberries, raspberries, and spinach.
-Plants that are known to contain kaempferol include Aloe vera, Coccinia grandis, Cuscuta chinensis, Euphorbia pekinensis, Glycine max, Hypericum perforatum, Pinus sylvestris, Moringa oleifera, Rosmarinus officinalis, Sambucus nigra, and Toona sinensis, and Ilex.
+Plants that are known to contain kaempferol include Aloe vera, Coccinia grandis, Cuscuta chinensis, Euphorbia pekinensis, Glycine max, Hypericum perforatum, Pinus sylvestris, Moringa oleifera, Rosmarinus officinalis, Sambucus nigra, Toona sinensis, and Ilex.
 It also is present in endive.